KianAnd19/rw745-1-test/README.md

 # Compilers Assignment 1 Test Suite

+## :exclamation: :warning: !!BEWARE!! :warning: :exclamation:
+**The test suite uses a different command to run the antlr files than the one prof uses.
+Make sure your code works as expected with prof's command before using this test suite.
+In particular the sematics predicates.**

 ## Installation

-This is a very basic test suite that uses the official test cases for parser from CS244.
+This is a very basic test suite to test the output of your ANTLR files.

-To run this test suite first enter `pip install antlr4-tools` in the terminal to install the required files to run the ANTLR files.

 Move the test_suite folder to the same directory as your ANTLR files.

 Then just run `python3 test.py` from inside test_suite.

+Additionally, you can run `python3 test.py 'program'` to set the starting rule of your grammar if it isnt the default 'program'.

 ## Output